romanbuchak/INSOMNIA/README.md

 To run the program you need:

 + download jar file
 + run the project
 + copy the path to the target folder
 + run the command cd + path to target
-+ grun it using java -jar + path to jar file
++ run it using java -jar + path to jar file